About Linda ten Klooster

 Then I went to secondary school in Harderwijk, RSG Slingerbos.
 I started doing ‘tweetalig vwo’, so bilingual atheneum, which was great because I loved English.
 My time at RSG was awesome, and since I learned quite easily I never had any trouble with grades or whatsoever.
 At some point in the 4th class of RSG I started to notice that I simply did too many things at once (I’m still very good at wanting to do too many things at once).
 I had 3 different small jobs, played korfball 3 times a week, played in 3 orchestras and practiced the cello every day.
 So after 9 years of korfball I decided to drop that and give priority to my passion for music.
 A good decision in hindsight, because looking back I didn’t really like korfball anymore.

 The choice for study has never been too hard for me.
 It was already clear when I was young that I loved maths, so I visited quite some open days for it, sometimes looking at some other studies since my interests were broad, but when I was 16 it was clear for me I wanted to study mathematics.
-The city also wasn’t that hard; I liked Utrecht, but I thought it was too theoretical, and I preferred Enschede above Eindhoven.
+The city also wasn’t that hard; I liked Utrecht, but I thought the study there was too theoretical, and I preferred Enschede above Eindhoven.

 I quickly found a room, and two weeks before my 18th birthday it was time for the Kick-In!
 I was so (positively) surprised by the people and the atmosphere at Abacus, I soon joined committees.
 Starting with the (A)bac(ch)us and the gala committee (I also wanted to help with the Christmas dinner, but a disco ball got in the way), and later in my second year also the Twick-In.
-It was also in my second year that I got thinking about a board year.
+It was also in my second year that I started thinking about a board year.
 Abacus meant so much to me, the people there had become my best friends, and I can honestly say some of it helped me get through the first year of Applied Mathematics.
 I thought it was time to give something back to the association that brought me so much.
 So here I am, the chairman and officer educational affairs of the 52nd board of W.S.G.
 Abacus.
 We’ve only just started, but I feel like it’s going to be an amazing year with the five of us!

-I hope to see you around, I can always be found in the Abacus room (or perhaps the Abscint) to have chat or a drink!
+I hope to see you around, I can always be found in the Abacus room (or perhaps the Abscint) to have a chat or a drink!

 Linda ten Klooster